 Numerous companies are looking for professionals certified in Microsoft Azure, especially after Gartner mentioned it as the second-highest profession in demand today.
-In this blog on Microsoft Azure interview questions and answers for freshers and experienced, we have combined a few of the most commonly asked questions in job interviews for Azure architect, administrator and developer.
-Below is the list of the most popular Microsoft Azure questions that are generally asked during job interviews:
+In this blog on Microsoft Azure interview questions and answers for freshers and experienced, we have combined a few of the most commonly asked questions in job interviews for different job profiles.
+Below is the list of the most popular Microsoft Azure Interview questions that are generally asked during job interviews:

 Q1.
 What is Azure Cloud Service?